-Hall Beach (also known as Van's Beach) lies at the scenic south breakwall of Leland's harbor.
+Hall Beach, adjacent to "Van's Beach," lies at the scenic south breakwall of Leland's harbor.
 The Leelanau Conservancy and the Michigan Natural Resources Trust Fund provided over 90 percent of the funding for the purchase of this beautiful Lake Michigan beach, which is now owned by Leland Township.